psdurco/kodektep/README.md

 - A secret document inside another PDF
 - Or even a photo inside another photo—keeping the host file fully operational

+KodeKTep Particularities:
+KodeKTep is not just an encryption tool — it's an oracle of silent chaos.

+Its layers go beyond traditional protection, offering mechanisms that confuse, delay, and disorient reverse engineering attempts.
+Some of its unique characteristics include:

+- Multi-layer dynamic encryption (cryptographic matryoshka)
+- Embedded fake digital signatures (real file headers)
+- Intelligent honeypots with randomized encrypted data
+- Preservation of the original host file’s date and timestamp

+What appears to be, often isn’t.
+Silence is a language.

 ---

 ## 📦 What does this repository contain?

-At this stage, we're releasing only the **Windows executable** (`kodektep.exe`).
-Future versions for Linux, macOS, and CLI will be added soon.
+At this stage, we're releasing only the **Windows executable GUI and CLI** (`kodektep.exe, kodektep-cli.exe`).
+Future versions for Linux will be added soon.

 ---